MicrosoftDocs/ai-builder/ai-builder-docs/administer-licensing.md

 - Scheduled model run or retrain
   - Some scenarios allow scheduled run or retrain, which is configured on the model settings panel.
 These scheduled tasks will fail when you exceed capacity.
 Therefore, data won’t be refreshed, and the model won’t be retrained.

-To continue using AI Builder when you exceed capacity, purchase AI Builder add-on capacity, and allocate it to your environments.
+To continue using AI Builder when you exceed capacity,  [purchase AI Builder Add On](administer-licensing.md#purchase-ai-builder-capacity), and [allocate capacity](administer-licensing.md#allocate-capacity) to your environments.

 If you extend a trial after expiration, capacity is reset.
 You can again run and train your models, and create new ones.
 Scheduled run and retrain instances will resume according to the existing settings.